gazzar/tmm_model/README.md

 This version developed using Anaconda Python distribution and tested on Windows 7 64-bit.
-The file tifffile.py is included under the terms of the modified BSD license and is Copyright (c) 2008-2014, Christoph Gohlke
+The file tifffile.py is included under the terms of the modified BSD license and is Copyright (c) 2008-2016, Christoph Gohlke
-It was obtained from http://www.lfd.uci.edu/~gohlke/ in January 2014
+It was obtained from http://www.lfd.uci.edu/~gohlke/ in June 2016

 The file transformations.py is included under the terms of the modified BSD license and is Copyright (c) 2006-2015, Christoph Gohlke